PetBiome Test Results

 The first part of the report looks at the top groups of bacteria at genus level.
 Bacteria are divided into groups to make them easier to understand and identify.

-Part One of this report identifies the major players and highlights the nutritional contributions and benefits made by them.
+This part of the report identifies the core members of the microbiome and highlights the nutritional contributions and benefits made by them.
 Deficiencies are also identified and advice is given on how to feed the good gut bacteria to improve health and also how to reduce those bacteria that don't make a contribution to the health of the host and are in fact linked to poor health.